Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The model

+We are also given a probability space $(\Omega, \mathcal F, \bbP)$ on which is defined a complete right-continuous filtration $\bbF \coloneqq (\cF_t)_{t \geq 0}$.
+This filtered probability space carries a pair of continuous-time stochastic processes $(X,Y)= (X_t, Y_t)_{t \geq 0}$, where $X$ {is the signal process, which is not directly observable, and $Y$ is the observed process, which provides noisy information about the signal.

 We denote by $\bbY=(\cY_t)_{t \geq 0}$ the complete natural filtration of the process $Y$, that is $\cY_t=\sigma(Y_s, \ 0\leq s \leq t)\vee \cN$, where $\cN$ indicates the collection of $\P$-null sets.
-It contains all {\em available information} that we can use to infer the distribution signal process $X$.
-Due to the structure of the observation process, it is not straightforward to have that $\bbY$ is right continuous.
-However, in the sequel we will assume conditions on $Y$ that guarantee this property, see Proposition \ref{prop:Yrightcont} (otherwise its right continuous enlargement must be considered, see e.g. \citep{bain:fundofstochfilt, KurtzOcone}).
+We assume that $\bbY$ is right-continuous, otherwise we consider the right-continuous enlargement of $(\cY_t)_{t \geq 0}$, still denoted by $\bbY$ (see, e.g., \citep{bain:fundofstochfilt, KurtzOcone}); it contains all available information that we can use to infer the distribution signal process $X$.